What’s Wrong With Hunting?

 8. It’s unnecessary.

 Hunters have a choice.
-With all the delicious pastas, fruits, vegetables and grains that are cheaply available everywhere, there is no reason to kill animals to survive.
+With all the delicious vegan options out there, there’s no reason to kill animals to survive.

-Educate others about hunting!
-You can share this post with your friends and family, write about hunting for a school paper, or talk about it in your debate class.
-If you still have questions, e-mail us at [email protected]
+Inform others about hunting!
+You can share this page with your friends and family, write about hunting for a school paper, or talk about it in your debate class.
+If you need help or have questions, e-mail us at [email protected].